-- How does groundwater move through our aquifer system? - What is the overall status of the ground water aguifers within the county? - What are the amounts of loss and replenishment to creeks, rivers and aquifers? - What are the key relationships between ground water surface water in our creeks, rivers, and lakes?
+- How does groundwater move through our aquifer system? - What is the overall status of the groundwater aguifers within the county? - What are the amounts of loss and replenishment to creeks, rivers and aguifers? - What are the key relationships between groundwater and surface water in our creeks, rivers, and lakes?